wp-plugins/addfreestats/readme.txt

 === AddFreeStats Plugin ===
 Contributors: AddFreeStats
 Donate link: http://www.addfreestats.com
-Tags: AddFreeStats,stats, statistics, blog stats, blog statistics Requires at least: 2.0
+Tags: AddFreeStats,analytics, addfreestats analytics, stats, statistics, blog stats, blog statistics, statcounter, counter, google, google analytics, stat, statistic, tracking, track, tracker
+Requires at least: 2.0
-Tested up to: 2.6
+Tested up to: 3.3
 Stable tag: 1.3.2

-AddFreeStats provides stats in real time.
-This plugin insert AddFreeStats HTML code into your WordPress blog.
+AddFreetats Analytics provides free website statistics in real-time.
+This plugin insert AddFreeStats asynchronous code into your WordPress blog.

 == Description ==

+AddFreetats Analytic wordpress plugin

+AddFreetats Analytics provides to blog owners free statistics on their visitors.
-Now you can keep track of how many people visit your WordPress blog, when they come, how they found your blog and much, much more...
-All AddFreeStats blog statistics reports are in real-time!
+Monitor human activity on your blog in real-time!
+Now blogger can keep track of how many people visit their website, when they come, how they found their pages and much, much more...

+Boost the speed of your blog!
+AddFreeStats Analytics now provides asynchronous tracking code snippet.
+This technology will dramatically improve your blog pages speed load time and tracking accuracy.

+Select tracker design!
-AddFreeStats.com allows you to select the button displayed on your blog pages.
-Invisible or visible: this is your choice! and It's absolutely free!
+AddFreeStats Analytics allows you to select the tracker design displayed on your website pages.
+Visible or not!

-Exit link and Google Adsense tracking clicks AddFreeStats.com tracks where your visitors go after they leave your blog.
-What's the link they clicked for leaving your blog.
+Free traffic for your blog!
+By including your blog in our free website directory, increase your blog traffic and pagerank.

+Why choose AddFreeStats Analytics?

+- Asynchronous tracking technology boosts your website speed load time!
+- AddFreeStats offers a log-size of the latest 1000 unique visitors.
+- AddFreeStats analytics is compliant with the privacy laws.
+- Unlike other AddFreeStats does not use data collected for changing your search engine rankings.
+- Established in 1999, AddFreeStats Analytics has become a leader on the market.
+- More than 900000 websites and blogs are tracked by AddFreeStats

+Latest Features:

+- Log-size available for the latest 1000 visitors
+- Display Google search engine rankings for search terms
+- Entry page now is displayed.
+- Outbound links and adsense tracking clicks improved
+- Asynchronous tracking code released
+- Mobile, Smartphone, Tablet, Game Consoles detection.
+- Smartphone VS Computer report.
+- Search engine referrer shows up like: S.E.->Keywords
+- OS and browser databases updated.
-See your visitors in real-time on Google Map.
+- Visitors on Map.

-You can view your blog statistics, at any time, by clicking the AddFreeStats button or by logging on your AddFreeStats account.
+- Check your Website statistics on your mobile.

 You can let anyone view your blog stats , or protect your blog statistics by providing a password.

-New!
-Now at any time, you can check your blog stats on your mobile.

 == Installation ==